CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 ## Installing Allas tools

-Login to lumi.csc.fi.
 In this example we do the installation to the _/project_ area of a project so that all project members can utilize these tools.
 In this example we use example project _462000007_.
 Please use your own project number when installing these tools for your own project.

-First we move to the _/project_ disk area of the project and make there a directory called _allas_.
+Once you have logged in to Lumi, move to the _/project_ disk area of the project and make there a directory called _allas_.

 ```text
 /project/project_462000007